ldtteam/MinecoloniesWiki/pages/src/source/tutorials/datapacks.md

 ## Loot Tables

 **Loot Tables** control a variety of item drop behaviors, and can be used to add randomized chance to Crafter Recipes.
 They are loaded from <code>loot_tables</code>.
-See the [Official Wiki](https://Minecraft.fandom.com/wiki/Loot_table) for technical details, and the [GitHub](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/generated/resources/data/minecolonies/loot_tables) for [some](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/resources/data/minecolonies/loot_tables) MineColonies default loot tables.
+See the [Official Wiki](https://Minecraft.fandom.com/wiki/Loot_table) for technical details, and the GitHub for some MineColonies default loot tables [here](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/resources/data/minecolonies/loot_tables) and [here](https://github.com/ldtteam/minecolonies/tree/version/main/src/datagen/generated/minecolonies/data/minecolonies/loot_tables).

 ## Research Customization

 The [Research System](../../source/systems/research) used by the [University](../../source/buildings/university) can be lightly tweaked or heavily modified through the use of data packs in MineColonies versions 0.14.0 or higher.
-For the default research data and example files, see [the GitHub](https://github.com/ldtteam/minecolonies/tree/version/main/src/main/generated/resources/data/minecolonies/researches).
+For the default research data and example files, see [the GitHub](https://github.com/ldtteam/minecolonies/tree/version/main/src/datagen/generated/minecolonies/data/minecolonies/researches).
 Researches consist of three components: the branch that contains the research, the research itself, and the research effect.

 ### Branches